 Terrorists arrested in Delhi belong to Babbar Khalsa, were involved in killing of Shaurya Chakra awardee

-New Delhi, Dec 07: The Delhi Police earlier today arrested a five member group of terrorists following an exchange of fire in the Shakapur area of Delhi.
+New Delhi, Dec 07: The Delhi Police earlier today arrested a five-member group of terrorists following an exchange of fire in the Shakapur area of Delhi.

 While two belong to Punjab, the others are from Kashmir.
 The two accused from Punjab are associates of Sukhmeet Singh alias Sukh Bhikariwal.
 They were allegedly involved in the killing of Shaurya Chakra awardee, Comrade, Balwinder Singh Sadhu who had taken on terrorists in Punjab during the height of insurgency in the 1990s.

 The police said that they were on the directions of the Khalistan leaders who are sponsored by the ISI, Pakistan.
 They had killed Singh on the orders of the ISI backed Khalistan leaders.
-Singh, it may be recalled was killed at his home town in Tarn Taran's Bhikiwind by two unidentified bikers on October 16.
+Singh, it may be recalled was killed at his hometown in Tarn Taran's Bhikiwind by two unidentified bikers on October 16.

 ISI backed narcoterrorism: 5 arrested in Delhi following exchange of fire